whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/documentation/make/make-webhooks.md

 **To turn off parallel processing**, open the settings of your scenario and select **Sequential processing**.
 With sequential processing enabled, Make waits until the previous execution is complete before starting the next one.
 Also, use sequential processing when you need to process your webhook requests in the order that they came in.

-### Processing scheduled webhooks
+### Processing Scheduled Webhooks

 If you are using scheduled webhooks, requests accumulate in the queue until the schedule criteria are met.
-When schedule criteria are met, Make processes the queued requests based on the _Maximum number of results_ that you set for the webhook.
+When schedule criteria are met, Make processes the queued requests based on the *Maximum number of results* that you set for the webhook.

-For example, if your scenario is scheduled to run every hour and your _Maximum number of results_ is set to the default value of 2, Make processes two items from the queue every hour.
-If your webhook queue is filling up with requests, increase the _Maximum number of results_ or adjust the schedule to execute the scenario more often.
+For example, if your scenario is scheduled to run every hour and your *Maximum number of results* is set to the default value of 2, Make processes two items from the queue every hour.
+If your webhook queue is filling up with requests, increase the *Maximum number of results* or adjust the schedule to execute the scenario more often.

-### Webhook queue details
+### Webhook Queue Details

 To view a webhook queue, go to **Webhooks** in the left menu.
 Click the truck icon next to a webhook to display the list of unprocessed webhook requests in the queue.